World hunger, malnutrition soared last year mostly due to COVID-19 - U.N. agencies

 The number of people unable to access adequate food year-round rose by 320 million to 2.37 billion last year – a rise in one year equal to the preceding five years combined.

 Of the 768 million undernourished people, 418 million were in Asia, 282 million in Africa and 60 million in Latin America and the Caribbean.
-In Africa though, 21% of people are undernourished, more than double that of any other region.
+In Africa, 21% of people are undernourished, more than double that of any other region.

+“In a world of plenty, we have no excuse for billions to lack access to a healthy diet.
+This is why I’m convening a global Food Systems Summit this September,” said U.N secretary general António Guterres.

+“(Investing in) changes in our food systems will initiate a shift to a safer, fairer, more sustainable world.
+It is one of the smartest – and most necessary investments we can make,” he added.

 Our Standards: The Thomson Reuters Trust Principles.